Raku/6.d-prep/TODO/FEATURES.md

 So we could deprecate methods based on it.
 See https://irclog.perlgeek.de/perl6-dev/2017-09-29#i_15233995

-Some of the previoud 6.d-fying work was reverted from nom from master in: https://github.com/rakudo/rakudo/commit/22d3d933b3 https://github.com/rakudo/rakudo/commit/8ed7adf1a6 https://github.com/rakudo/rakudo/commit/68fdeff3b6
+Some of the previoud 6.d-fying work was reverted from `nom` in: https://github.com/rakudo/rakudo/commit/22d3d933b3 https://github.com/rakudo/rakudo/commit/8ed7adf1a6 https://github.com/rakudo/rakudo/commit/68fdeff3b6